trhgbao/Portfolio/README.md

 ## Getting Started

-For detailed setup instructions, refer to the [Installation Guide](./INSTALLATION.md).
+For detailed setup instructions, refer to the [Installation Guide](./INSTALLATION.md) or the below.

 ```bash
 git clone <current-repo-url>